 Artificial intelligence (AI) has the potential to transform society in both good ways and bad.
 That makes its effective regulation a paramount challenge of our time.
 The RegulAite project investigates such regulation in the European Union, focussing on the global political and economic force field in which it unfolds.
 As a domain of innovation, AI spans the globe.
 Meanwhile, these technologies are dominated by the United States and China, at a time when geopolitical tensions are rising.
 RegulAite studies how the EU can navigate the global AI landscape such that its rules are effective and aligned with public objectives.

 The RegulAite project is directed by Daniel Mügge, who is Professor of Political Arithmetic at the University of Amsterdam.
-During the winter of 2022/23, the team will be extended to six people in total.
+It also encompasses three PhD candidates, a post doctoral researcher, and several staff members of the UvA political science department.

 The RegulAite project spans academia, the policy domain, and public debates.
 Housed within the University of Amsterdam, it builds theory and analysis to support forward-looking debates and public deliberation.
 Disciplinary silos stand in the way of understanding AI governance better and improving it.
 RegulAite draws inspiration from legal and political science scholarship, but also from philosophers and sociologists—and from technology developers and policymakers themselves.
 Such connections are essential to effective AI governance as well as to our project itself.
 If you are interested in our work, we’re eager to hear from you.